llbrt/domoticz-docker-mqtt-zw/README.md

 With the default configuration, the device names are like `nodeID_2`.
 Use the `ZwaveJSU` panel to include/exclude devices.

+If you keep both protocols, create a new hardware for `Zigbee2MQTT` with the same values, except the `Auto Discovery Prefix`.

+The Zigbee devices should be added in `Domoticz`: one or more `Domoticz` devices are added per Zigbee device, depending on your hardware.
+Use the `Zigbee2MQTT` panel to configure you Zigbee network.

-Once all is tested (Z-Wave, scripts, etc), you should reboot your server and verify that the docker composition is up and running after the restart.
+Once all is tested (Z-Wave, Zigbee, scripts, etc), you should reboot your server and verify that the docker composition is up and running after the restart.

 ## Troubleshooting